-Computer code is everywhere, it’s in electronic games, this website, tills at the supermarket.
-Even though you can’t see it, computer code is a huge part of our world, which is why introducing children to the key principles of computer science from a young age is really important.
+Computer code is everywhere: in electronic games, this website, and tills at the supermarket.
+Even though you can’t see it, computer code is a huge part of our world, which is why it is really important to introduce children to the key principles of computer science from a young age.

 - Take some input and do something with it. (e.g. press a button and make a doorbell ring, or take a number and multiply it by itself)